Data Model¶

 dynamic.csv |

-Yes | Longitudinal event table (long format) |
+Yes | Longitudinal event table in long format |

 static.csv |

-No | Patient-level static covariates |
+No | Patient-level covariates such as demographics or baseline features |

 label.csv |

-No | Label events (task-agnostic long format) |
+No | Label events for one or more prediction tasks |

 [dataset]